 He added that although Panetta had “completely agreed” with him on the issue of separatism, it was still necessary to set the record straight because of “growing concerns over human rights violations related to what happened in Papua.”

 In the incident last Wednesday, security forces in Papua’s Abepura district fired shots to break up the Third Papuan People’s Congress and arrested hundreds of participants.
+He said that Indonesia felt obliged to talk about the incident with the US government to avoid any misunderstandings.

 Though the police and military denied firing into the crowd, six bodies were found the next day outside a military facility near the site of the crackdown.